Private Foundations in Germany

 Your Private Foundation Attorneys

 Do you intend to form or establish a foundation in Germany?
 Or do you seek legal advice on German foundation matters?
-Attorney Stefan Winheller and Attorney Dr. Astrid Plantiko are looking forward to answering all your questions regarding German foundations and the German foundations law.
-You can contact us by e-mail (firstname.lastname@example.org) or by phone (+49 (0)69 76 75 77 80).
+Attorney Stefan Winheller, Attorney Dr. Astrid Plantiko and Attorney Boris Piekarek are looking forward to answering all your questions regarding German foundations and the German foundations law.
+You can contact us by e-mail (email@example.com) or by phone (+49 (0)69 76 75 77 80).